Earn the World’s First B.A. IN Christian Liberal Arts with an emphasis in Civics, Entrepreneurship, and Economics

 ENTREPRENEUR lab

-While building their intellectual and spiritual foundation, students join other founders as members of the Hildegard Entrepreneur Lab — a hands-on approach to learning leadership, business, and other skills you need to put your faith and conviction into practice in the real world.
+While building their intellectual foundation, students join other founders as members of the Hildegard Entrepreneur Lab — a hands-on approach to learning civics, leadership, economics, business, and other skills you need to put your conviction into practice in the real world.

 explore the lab